Visiting Welford safely

 - Complete first-aid kit.
 Include sun and insect protection in your kit.

-- UHF, satellite phone and/ or an Emergency Position Indicating Radio Beacon (EPIRB).
+- UHF, satellite phone and/ or a personal locator beacon (PLB).
 Mobile phone coverage is not available at Welford National Park.

 Welford National Park is open all year, however wet weather may cause temporary closures, especially during the wet season from December to March.
-Check park alerts or contact us for information on park conditions and closures.
+The park may be closed at time for management operations.
+Check park alerts for information on park conditions, access and closures.

 Permits and fees